How does your THoW system work?

 By certifying your build you will find it easier to insure it. sell it someday as the buyer might need financing.
 Some parks also require a certification in order to use their facilities.

-Do I need a building permit for a tiny house or accessory building on my property?
+Do I need a building permit for an ADU or accessory building?

 Can I use my own plans?